IBE160/SG-Oslo-Best/proposal.md

         - Saves the new information on profile.
       - **Option B - Dismiss**: Clicks "Dismiss" button
         - Go to step 4 (flow 3).
+  - If required fields are left empty, they’re highlighted with inline warnings, a banner prompts completion, and the “Save” button remains disabled until all fields are filled.
 4. **Home page**
    - View profile and saved cover letters.
    - A button "New job application".